 The curriculum is regularly updated and developed to accommodate the fast moving technology that becomes available along with the introduction of the Computing Curriculum incorporating Computer Science, Information Technology and Digital Literacy.
 The children are taught the basics of coding from as early as the Pre Prep.
 Programming is taught in every year group with basic coding leading to Scratch, Python, HTML and other languages.
 In addition to programming and coding, the children learn the key elements of MS Office and Google Apps, as well as developing good levels of competency with many elements of our electronic world such as creating websites, photo-editing, film production, digital music, wiki’s, blogs and video logs.
 Children are formally assessed on a regular basis and we work hard to accommodate their individual needs.
 Children are encouraged to attend additional computing clubs.
 The cross-curricular use of technology is considerable.

-There is an extensive computer network at Mowden that supports two IT suites, each with 17 computers, and at least one computer in every classroom as well as the Library and Pre-Prep.
-The school has pool of 30+ iPads which are used throughout by all subjects to make learning more mobile.
+There is an extensive computer network at Mowden that supports two IT suites, offering both a range of desktop computers and Google Chrome OS desktops, and at least one computer in every classroom as well as the Library and Pre-Prep.
+The school has a pool of iPads and Chromebooks which are used throughout by all subjects to make learning more mobile.
 Children get experiences with small computers by using Raspberry Pi’s – credit card sized single-board computers – and BBC Microbits, which assist in the teaching of computer science.

 In the Prep School, the Computing programme is covered in two 35-minute lessons per week for years 4 and 5 with those in the upper Forms getting one lesson a week.
 The children in the Pre-Prep also have two lessons per week in one of the IT rooms.